H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 These two constraints together define the ethical architecture of the GBIM belief corpus: a system that makes power legible without making vulnerability exploitable.

-The constitutional-layer enforcement of these constraints — query refusal logic in the blood-brain barrier and main brain services — is documented in Chapter [X].
+The constitutional-layer enforcement of these constraints — query refusal logic in the blood-brain barrier and main brain services — is documented in Chapter 42.
 Schema-level and constitutional-layer protections are mutually reinforcing: neither alone is sufficient for a system operating at 5.4 million beliefs and growing.

 ---

-### 2.9 Current Status and Roadmap (March 2026)
+## 2.10 Current Status and Roadmap (March 2026)

-**Production as of March 20, 2026:**
+**Production as of March 21, 2026:**

 - ✅ 5,416,522 GBIM beliefs in `gbimbeliefnormalized` — nine axes, worldview `eq1`, PostgreSQL `msjarvisgis`
 - ✅ 5,416,521 entities in `gbim_worldview_entities` — ChromaDB, 384-dim, `all-minilm:latest`